Made in the 956: Valley native aerospace engineer working on moon mission

 The Rio Grande Valley has become a centerpiece when it comes to future missions to space and hopefully, one day, to Mars.

-One Valley native is helping a private space company in Houston get to the moon and taking the Valley to the stars and beyond.
+One Valley native is helping a private space company in north Austin get to the moon and taking the Valley to the stars and beyond.

 "Just now, looking back, thinking back to how I grew up and where I come from, it's a dream come true," Firefly Aerospace Sr. Operation Engineer Jesus Charles said.